-We don’t have to tell you this if you’ve ever been (or are) in this situation, but living from one paycheck to the next makes peace of mind an elusive goal.
-Some 78 percent of American full-time workers live this way, spending all of each paycheck, according a 2017 survey by CareerBuilder.
+Payday is cool, but it’s disheartening to look at your bank account only to see you’re in the same place you were two weeks ago.
+Living from one paycheck to the next makes peace of mind an elusive goal.
+Some 78 percent of American full-time workers live this way, spending all of each paycheck, according to a 2017 survey by CareerBuilder.
 While many of these consumers have assets such as their own homes or retirement accounts, they have little or no extra cash on hand.

 From a financial perspective, living from paycheck to paycheck is disastrous, “and it’s not stable from an emotional standpoint, either,” says Kathryn Garrison, senior financial adviser at Moss Adams Wealth Advisors.
 “Debt has a way of snowballing and your stress snowballs right along with it.”